Revolt of the Polkos: Rebellion

 Meanwhile, news arrived that Santa Anna had won the Battle of Buena Vista, which took place on February 22 to February 23, but in reality, it had been a draw.
 Santa Anna was heading back to Mexico City to arrange defenses against the forces of Winfield Scott, who had just landed at Veracruz.
-He was at the town of Matehuala, on the way from Angostura, to San Luis Potosi, when received news that there had been a revolution against the government of Gomez Farias.
+He was at the town of Matehuala, on the way from Angostura, to San Luis Potosi, when received news that there had been a revolution against the government of Gómez Farías.

-Upon arrival in San Luis Potosi on March 10, he wrote two letters, one to Gomez Farias and one to Peña Barragán, in which he ordered them to suspend hostilities.
+Upon arrival in San Luis Potosi on March 10, he wrote two letters, one to Gómez Farías and one to Peña Barragán, in which he ordered them to suspend hostilities.
 They did so and awaited the arrival and the arbitration of Santa Anna On his way to the capital, he was met by representatives from both sides of the conflict who hoped to sway him to their cause.
 On March 21, representatives of the Congress including Mariano Otero and José María Lafragua, set out to present Santa Anna with an offer to assume the presidency.
 He continued receiving representatives of various interests and was congratulated for his "victory" at Buena Vista.
 Ignacio Trigueros was named new governor of the federal district, and Pedro María de Anaya was named the new commandant general.

 In the peace settlement, Congress abolished the office of vice president, thereby removing Gómez Farías from office, and named Pedro María de Anaya as the new president.